 Where to find it on the application: My Application > Personal Information

-- Enter your name as it appears on your government-issued ID.
-Indicate any alternate or previous names in the “other name” field (i.e. maiden name)
+- Enter your name as it appears on your government issued I.D.
+Indicate any alternate or previous names in the “other name” field (i.e. maiden name).

 - Enter the email address USC Rossier should use to communicate with you throughout the application process.

-2. Request official transcripts
+Step 1: Request two copies of official transcripts

 University of Southern California